Compare the Best Payment Gateways in the UK

 Where could Square improve?

-While, Square’s free software offers great value for money, if you want access to more advanced features, such as in-depth reporting and analytics, whether that be for Square’s online store or EPOS software, you’ll need to upgrade to one of its paid plans.
+While Square’s lack of monthly fees and range of free software offer great value for money, if you want access to more advanced features, such as in-depth reporting and analytics, whether that be for Square’s online store or EPOS software, you’ll need to upgrade to one of its paid plans.
 Unfortunately, doing this doesn’t lower your transaction fees, which at 1.75%, are quite high for in-person payments.

-Square also doesn’t support multiple currencies for in-person sales, which can be limiting if you’re a business that has international customers that travel to visit your brick-and-mortar store.
+Square also doesn’t support multiple currencies for in-person sales, which can be limiting if you’re a business that has international customers that travel to visit your bricks-and-mortar store.

 What type of business is Square suitable for?